DCCoder90/system-design/Notification System/v1/ReadMe.md

 The infrastructure is being stored int the [Infra directory](./Infra).
 This includes some basic terraform to simply create a new user with access keys that our application can use as well as create the SNS topic and relevant IAM policies to ensure that we can use SNS.

+## Application

+A system diagram has been created at [Diagram.png](./diagram.png) that shows how this first pass will operate.
+There will be two small applications written in [GoLang](https://go.dev).
+The `Subscriber App` will subscribe users to the SNS topic, the `Sender App` will be used to create and send notifications.
+GoLang was chosen due to it's ability to compile into a single, static binary, it's perfomance, and it's strong support for cloud services.